Luming-L/NGG/presentation.md

 highly conserved non-exonic elements are not interspersed in the 170-kb repetitive region between HoxA3 and HoxA4 the expansion of introns of developmental genes is significantly lower (6- to 11-fold, P<10-11) introns of developmental genes in axolotl are shorter than introns of non-developmental genes

+## Part 2: the evolution of key tissue formation and regulators
 ### A reduced Pax-family complement
 the genome for families of canonical developmental signalling molecules
 ### Axolotl Pax7 has similar functions to Pax3
 ### Species-restricted genes in regeneration
-## Part 2: the evolution of key tissue formation and regulators

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.

 # Synchronization